dreamportdev/Osdev-Notes/Scheduling/TasksAndThreads.md

 * The return address is pushed on the stack after the parameters.
 * rax (and eventually rbx) are used for the return value

-The therd item in the bullet list is the one we are interested to.
+The third item in the bullet list is the one we are interested to.
 When a function is called in asm we have something like:

 ```asm
 mov rdi, 5 // First parameter